NNTmux/newznab-tmux/README.md

   nano edit_these.sh
   ```

- * Edit some permissions, run this as root.
-The file .tmux.conf will be copied to the users home folder.
-If, when you run ./start.sh you see 0 nzb's and you are sure there are more than 0 left to import, verify the path to the nzb's in .tmux.conf in the home folder of the user.
+ * Edit some permissions and a file, run this as root.
+If, when you run ./start.sh you see 0 nzb's and you are sure there are more than 0 left to import, verify the path to the nzb's in .tmux_user.conf in the conf folder and is created at first run.

   ```bash
   ./set_perms.sh